pjaos/pcbzip/README.md

 - FL : This option allows the user to select which fields from the database should appear as columns in the search results.
 - CS : Enter a list of column sizes for the selected fields.
 You may wish to truncate some columns depending upon the screen size on your computer.
 - OF : This option allows you to select the field/column that you wish to order search results on.
+- MA : Sets the limit on the maximum number of rows to be displayed.

 Returning to the window